jschuemann/nBio_docs/Geometries/Other.rst

 IRT Supercoiled Plasmid Setup
 -----------------------------
-IRT plasmid Strand Break simulations need the information of the chemical species in order to properly simulate indirect Strand Breaks.
-Such information is provided using a ``Plasmid.xyz`` file, while the physical information for direct Strand Breaks is handled by Geant4, only needing the location and rotation of the plasmid geometries in the form of an ``Envelope.xyz`` file.
+IRT plasmid Strand Break simulations need the information of the chemical species within the DNA that react in order to properly simulate indirect
+Strand Breaks.
+Such information is provided using a ``Plasmid.xyz`` file.
+The physical information for direct Strand Breaks is handled by Geant4, which only needs the location and rotation of the plasmid geometries in the form of an ``Envelope.xyz`` file.
-The user can create both files by hand or by using an external tool, however, TOPAS-nBio provides a tool to automatize this process in a pre-simulation using the TsIRTPlasmidSupercoiledSetup geometry.
+The user can create both files by hand or by using an external tool.
+TOPAS-nBio provides a tool to automatize this process in a pre-simulation using the TsIRTPlasmidSupercoiledSetup geometry.
 The example ``TsDNAPlasmidSetup.txt`` illustrates the use this tool.
 The following parameters must be given to the TsIRTPlasmidSupercoiledSetup component::